PauliusMacernis/KnowledgeBase/Python.md

 `conda activate tea_facts` - to activate the environment for conda >=4.6.
  `source activate tea_facts` - to activate the environment for conda <4.6.

-`conda list` - list the packages installed.
+`conda list` or `conda list -n env_name` - list the packages installed.
+It's also possible to check if a specific package is installed, e.g. `conda list -n env_name scipy`

+`conda env export` - see all the package-names, including the Python version present in the current environment.
+It's possible to output the result for sharing (e.g. git): `conda env export > environment.yaml` .To load the environment in, use `conda env create -f environment.yaml`

 `conda install numpy pandas matplotlib` - install 3 libraries (numpy and pandas - to work with the data, matplotlib - for making visualizations).
 Conda also automatically installs dependencies.
 Note: Installing pandas by itself will also install numpy since numpy is a dependency of pandas.